-Important economic terms are asked directly or indirectly in the UPSC exam.
-In this article, SLR is discussed.
-Along with this, terms like CRR, bank rate, repo rate, reverse repo rate, etc. are very important for the economy section of the IAS exam.
+In this article, the Statutory Liquidity Ratio(SLR) has been discussed in details.
+Apart from SLR, there are terms like CRR, bank rate, the repo rate, reverse repo rate, etc. are very important for the economy section of the IAS exam.

 Why is the SLR fixed?

 - To check the expansion of bank credit.

 - To ensure the solvency of commercial banks.

 - To compel banks to invest in government securities like bonds.